axiom-data-science/fresca/README.md

-# FRESCA data managmenet scripts
+# FRESCA data management scripts
 A collection of related R scripts used for data wrangling as part of the data managmeent effort for the FRESCA program.

 R scripts were written in RStudio, version 2024.12.1+563 "Kousa Dogwood" Release (27771613951643d8987af2b2fb0c752081a3a853, 2025-02-02) for Ubuntu Jammy